rbublitz/DNSC6211_GroupProject/README.md

    ![Rent to Sale Ratio Map](/images/ratiomap.png?)

 Example Shiny App home screen.
-App is interactive and displays target rental prices considering mortagage payments and ideal profit.
-Other tabs show the trends for median sale price and price to rent ratio for that zip code.
+App is interactive and displays target rental prices considering mortgage payments and ideal profit.
+Other tabs show the trends for median sale price and price-to-rent ratio for that zip code.

    ![Shiny App](/images/Shinyimg.png?)